loicknuchel/SafeQL/README.md

 A Scala DSL to build typesafe SQL queries on top of Doobie.

+**Warning**: This lib is still quite young and may have some regular breaking changes.
+Use it at your own risks.
+BTW: any feedback or new use case is welcome :D

 ## Quick Start

 Add the dependency to your `build.sbt` (Scala 2.12 or later):